 As children get to the end of Primary School, ratio and proportion appear in the national curriculum.
 Although this is a new subject to cover, it will build on the skills and knowledge they already have.

-In Year 6, your child will find missing values using ratios.
-They will also solve ratio problems involving percentages, pie charts, multiplication, and division.
+In Year 6 your child will find missing values using ratios and solve problems involving percentages, pie charts, multiplication, and division.

 Solve ratio problems involving missing values

 In a survey, the ratio of the number of people who prefer milk chocolate to those who prefer white chocolate was 5:3.
 46 more people prefer milk chocolate than prefer white chocolate.
 How many people were in the survey?

 The ratio 5:3 tells us that for every 5 people who prefer milk chocolate, there were 3 who prefer white chocolate.
 This means that there are 2 more people who prefer milk chocolate than prefer white chocolate for every 8 people surveyed.

 As there are 46 more people who prefer milk chocolate, and that number increases by 2 for every 8 people surveyed, we can work out that 23 groups of 8 must have been surveyed (46 ÷ 2 = 23).
 And 23 groups of 8 is 184 (23 × 8 = 184).
 There were therefore 184 people in the survey.

 We can do this by first finding 10% of 360, which is 36.

 Then we can find 5% of 360, which is 18.